 Here are the steps for formatting the hard drive.

 1. Launch MiniTool Partition Wizard to get its main interface.

-3. Once you get the Format Partition window, please set partition label, file system and cluster size for the selected partition according to your own situation and then click the OK
+3. Once you get the Format Partition window, please set partition label, file system and cluster size for the selected partition according to your own situation and then click the OK button.

 4. After going back to the main interface, please click the Apply button to complete these changes.

 Step 4: Run SFC again to check the bad sectors

 If you finished all the three steps, but there are still some bad sectors, which means that these sectors are physical bad sectors.
 If there is no, it means the marked sectors are logical bad sectors.
 You can try to write some data in the formatted partition.

 In contrast to logical bad sectors, there are only a few chances that your hard drive will develop physical bad sectors.
 If there are some physical bad sectors or hard bad sectors in the hard disk, neither OS or disk controller can access them nor any type of read and write operations can be performed.